Tock Binary Format

 +-------------+-------------+-----...---+

-is a 16-bit unsigned integer specifying the size of the data field in bytes.Data
+Typeis a 16-bit unsigned integer specifying the element type.Lengthis a 16-bit unsigned integer specifying the size of the data field in bytes.Datais the element specific data.
+The format for thedatafield is determined by itstype.

 TBF Header Base